oposs/wg-wrangler/README.md

 Version: #VERSION#
 Date: #DATE#

-WGwrangler is a cool web application.
+WGwrangler is a cool web application

 It comes complete with a classic "configure - make - install" setup.